 Saturday Night Pickin’ at the Everett Homeplace

-In 1964, Jerry, one of the sons of Lee and Carrie Everett, who was also a Gwinnett County Police Officer, was murdered while on duty.
+In 1964, Jerry, one of the sons of Lee and Carrie Everett, who was also a Gwinnett County Police Officer, was murdered while on duty along with 2 other officers.
 Lee and Carrie (fondly known as Ma & Pa) encouraged their other remaining children to continue playing music to help cope with the tragic loss.
 As the music grew, a band was formed called The Country Ramblers with Leroy, Randall, Roger, and friends Roy, Ruth and Weldon Westray, and Bill Holsomback.
 As the Westrays and Bill moved on to other interests, and with new members, the band officially became The Everett Brothers.
 Each Saturday night, the home place was filled with music as family and friends began to gather.
 In 1968, a room and stage was added to the home and other bands were invited to perform along with the Everett Brothers Band acting as hosts.

 Georgia State Bluegrass Festival at Shoal Creek Music Park, Lavonia, Ga